Yedomon/plastomics101/README.md

-ycf15 is not present in Vitis viifera
+ycf15 is not present in Vitis vinifera from a set of: Rad,Ind,Ala,Ped,Ang,Vit,And,Aph.